 Burning Odors or Sparks

 If you notice a burning odor coming from any outlets or switches, turn the power off at the electrical panel.
 Contact a qualified electrician for appropriate repairs.
 The problem may be a faulty device, but it could also be a wiring or overload problem.
 A burning smell is a serious issue because it could indicate the start of an electrical fire.
 Receptacles or connected electrical cords that are warm to the touch are also a sign of an electrical problem.
-Do not use the receptacle until the situation has been repaired by an electrician.

 Occasional sparks when you first plug in an appliance are not unusual.
 Sparks that are large or happen frequently will indicate a problem with your outlet or the circuit.
 If you hear a popping sound, it may signal that a wire may be loose.
 Locating the loose wire in a circuit isn’t always easy.
 Diagnosing and repairing electrical problems can be tricky, so you’ll need to follow safety procedures.